everpeace/cookbook-mesos/README.md

 This cookbook also supports installation by both bulding from source and with [Mesosphere](http://mesosphere.io) package.
 You can switch installation type using the `node[:mesos][:type]` attribute (`source` or `mesosphere`).

-[BETA] This cookbook also contains some mesos scheduler framework or executors:

-* `mesos::docker-exectuor` (see [example](https://github.com/everpeace/cookbook-mesos/blob/master/example/mesosphere/Vagrantfile) for how to use)
-* `mesos::marathon-framework` (planned)

 ## Platform

 Currently only supports `ubuntu`.

-If you would use `cgroups` isolator, version 13.04 is highly recommended.
+If you would use `cgroups` isolator or `docker` containerizer, version 14.04 is highly recommended.
+Note that `docker` containerizer is only supported by Mesos 0.20.0+.

 ## Installation Type